varunsirohi-007/Customer-Behavior-Analysis/README.md

-# 📊 Customer Behavior Analysis Dashboard
+# 📊 Customer Behavior Analysis

 An interactive data analytics project that transforms raw customer shopping data into meaningful business insights using **Python, SQL, and Power BI**.